 We buy our feeder cattle from a neighbor who knows what kind of animals we want.
 They are all brucellosis free and healthy when they arrive on our farm.
 All spring, summer and some of the fall, the cattle are pastured on a diverse mix of pasture grasses.
 In the winter the cattle are kept in our yard so that our fields are protected from the impact of their hooves.
 They are fed our own hay and baleage when the weather is really cold.
-We don’t feed our cattle grain, and so they don’t receive antibiotics, hormones or animal by-products in their feed.
-We use the manure and bedding from the yard as compost that is spread throughout the farm to balance the soil with organic matter.
+We don’t feed our cattle grain, and they don’t receive antibiotics, hormones or animal by-products in their feed.
+We use the manure and bedding from the yard as compost that is spread throughout the farm to balance our soils with organic matter.

 Because our cattle are raised completely on grass they have a delicious rich beef flavor.
 You can find more information about the advantages of grass-fed meat from Jo Robinson’s web site www.eatwild.com.
 When cooking grass-fed beef it is best to cook it slowly and at low temperatures.